RamishRasool14/shelf-insight/README.md

 2. **Open your browser** and navigate to `http://localhost:8501`

-3. **Configure SKU items**:
-   - Use the default SKU list or create your custom list
+3. **Select Analysis Parameters**:
+   - Choose a date from the last 10 days using the dropdown
+   - Select a Display ID from the available options (ACH187, ACH190, etc.)
+   - Click "Fetch Images" to retrieve data from the OSA API

+4. **Review Ground Truth Data**:
+   - View original display images (AfterImagePath) on the left side
+   - See SKU details for each display including Article numbers and UPC codes
+   - Review Ground Truth SKUs (OSA=1) and All Available SKUs
-   - Add items you want to detect in product shelf images
+   - Click "Show SKU Image" buttons to view individual product images

-4. **Upload and analyze**:
-   - Upload a product shelf image (PNG, JPG, JPEG, WebP)
+5. **Run AI Analysis**:
+   - Click "Analyze Display Images" on the right panel
+   - AI processes the display image using only ground truth SKUs (OSA=1)
+   - View real-time accuracy metrics comparing predictions vs ground truth

+6. **Analyze Results**:
+   - **Accuracy Percentage**: Overall detection accuracy
+   - **Correctly Detected SKUs**: ✅ Green indicators for true positives
+   - **Missed SKUs**: ❌ Red indicators for false negatives
+   - **False Positives**: ⚠️ Items predicted but not in ground truth
-   - Click "Analyze Product Shelf" to start detection
+   - **Interactive Dropdowns**: Click to view detailed lists
-   - View results with item counts, locations, and confidence levels

-5. **Export results**:
+7. **Export Data**:
-   - Download detection results as JSON file
+   - Download detection results with accuracy metrics as JSON
-   - Use data for inventory management or analytics
+   - Use data for model performance analysis and improvement

 ## 📁 Project Structure